galacticwarrior9/IslamBot/README.md

 -prayertimes Burj Khalifa, Dubai
 ```

-..would fetch prayer times in the general area of the Burj Khalifa in Dubai.
+..would send prayer times in the general area of the Burj Khalifa in Dubai.

 ## Hijri Calendar